 “Oh man, I needed that.
 I didn’t realize how thirsty I got,” he said.

 “Maybe they’re bad for us, but I think a root beer or a Coke is better when I’m thirsty,” Ron added.

 They sat without saying anything more for a few seconds, then Jason decided to ask a question he’d been wondering about.
 “Kev, when did you figure out you’re gay?”

 “Nothing like asking me a tough personal question without any preliminaries,” Kevin replied.
 But he grinned, so Jason figured he hadn’t gone too far with his question.

 “I was ten years old and in the sixth grade.
 All of us were newbies, because sixth grade is the first grade in middle school, and we were all at a new school.
 I didn’t know many kids because my elementary school was split between two middle school attendance districts.
-I think maybe twenty kids from my elementary school went to Hayes Middle School, and all the rest went to Edison.
+I think maybe twenty kids from my elementary school went to Hayes Middle School, and all the rest went to Lincoln.

 “So I looked for someone who could be my friend, and I figured someone on my bus would be good because they’d probably live near me.
 A kid with reddish blond hair got on a couple stops from mine.
 He looked sort of familiar, so when he walked down the aisle I smiled and he smiled back and I moved closer to the window and he sat down next to me.
 His name was, of course it still is, Jeffery Manning.
 We were both from the same elementary school but never had any classes together.
 Anyway, we got to know each other and became best friends.

 “It didn’t take me very long to figure out I liked him a lot more than just as a best friend.
 Turns out he felt the same way about me.
 We discovered we were on the same page one day in my backyard playing two-man tackle football.”